juliesymons/juliesymons.github.io/index.md

 1.8 JDK installed.
 While CCT emits OpenCL GPU kernels and thus may run on AMD or Intel GPUs as well, these are not regularly tested hardware configurations.
 [IntelliJ IDEA](https://www.jetbrains.com/idea/) is the recommended option for a development environment.

-The free Community Edition of IntelliJ is sufficient.
-Once you have IntelliJ installed, you just need to install the Scala plugin from the IntelliJ plugin manager.
-That will give you a full development environment for CCT applications.
-IntelliJ will pull in all necessary dependencies automatically.
-For more detailed installation instructions go to [Download and Setup](https://github.com/hpe-cct/cct-tutorial/blob/master/DownloadAndSetup.md).
+For more detailed installation instructions go to [Download and Setup](./downloadAndSetup/index.md).

+## The CCT Tutorial

 The [Getting Started](GettingStarted.md) page provides an introduction to the CCT platform using examples from the `cct-tutorial`.